belarbi2733/wirepius-radarr-sonarr/RaSoPle/README.md

 ### 🏗 Pre-Work
 - You need to start WireHoleS before running **RaSoPle**
 - Connect to **Wireguard**
+- You need to create a Telegram Bot before, if you don't want use telegram Bot, use docker-compose-no-bot.yml instead of docker-compose.yml
 ### 💪 Quickstart
 To get started all you need to do is clone the repository and spin up the containers.
 ```bash